ljonesdesign/560_Assignment_01/README.md

 ### 1. String Quoting:

 Create three strings with the print function.
-The first string should use single_quote, the second should use double_quote, and third should use triple_quote.
+The first string should use single_quotes, the second should use double_quotes, and third should use triple_quotes.
-Include a sentence in each which makes sense to use each particular type of quotations.
+Include one sentence it the first two which makes sense to use each particular type of quotation set.
+It the case of the triple quote, use two or three sentences.

 ### 2. String Escaping: